SynthstromAudible/DelugeFirmware/README.md

 #### CMake custom arguments

 Any additional arguments to CMake may be transparently passed via `dbt build`.
+Primarily this means `-j <jobs>` for limiting or defining the amount of parallelization.
+Most other relevant options are exposed via `dbt build`.

 Additional detail on working with DBT will be coming soon.